Griseargiolestes griseus

 commonly known as a grey flatwing.

 It is endemic to south-eastern New South Wales, where it inhabits bogs and seepages near small streams.

 Griseargiolestes griseus is a medium-sized damselfly, black-green metallic in colour with pale markings.
 Adults can be strongly pruinescent on their body and tail.

 Like other members of the family Argiolestidae, it rests with its wings outspread.

+Etymology

+The genus name Griseargiolestes combines the Latin griseus ("grey" or "pearl-grey") with Argiolestes, the name of a related genus, referring to the pale pruinescence seen in this group.

+In 1862, Hagen named the species griseus, also likely referring to this pale pruinescence.